daveho/nearly_cc/README.md

 `assign05` subdirectories have the code generation tests.)

-This repository is intended to be the official "public" release of Nearly CC.
+This repository is intended to be the official "public" release of NearlyCC.
 It is in a somewhat preliminary form currently, but is definitely at a point where it is useful.
 I will be adding documentation and making improvements in the future.